subdgtl/Monoceros/README.md

   exists in Rhinoceros only once and all its instances are just references to the original block.
 This way it is possible to modify all instances of geometry of each Module type at once by modifying any of the blocks.
-In most cases it also means a significantly smaller Rhinoceors `.3dm` file.
+In most cases it also means a significantly smaller Rhinoceros `.3dm` file.

 ## 13. Partners